davidmeadejr/github-curriculum-vitae/README.md

 * ### Problem Solver (First Principles Thinker)

 I enjoy the challenge of solving real world problems which is what initiallly drew me to programming.
-It has enabled me to work proactively and collaboratively across all stages of the software development lifecycle.
+It has enabled me to work proactively and collaboratively across all stages of the software development lifecycle to build digital products.
 I prefer to think about problems that are related to the barriers between people and technology.
 Along with how I can leverage my programming skills to help create a seamless digital future with like-minded individuals.

 This skill was demonstrated most notably, when I spearheaded the development of the Rodheads NFT project.
 Where I figured out how to generate 2440 Dennis Rodman inspired NFTs in a week using React, TypeScript, Rust and Solana.
 This was then used as part of a pitch to Dennis Rodman and his management team.
 The promotional video of the NFTs I generated can be found here → <a href="https://twitter.com/ThrillDAO/status/1470752410771595265">
 Rodheads</a>.